awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-update.md

    }
    ```

 1. Run the following command to unregister a target from a maintenance window\.
-This example uses the `safe` parameter to determine if the target is referenced by any tasks and therefore safe to unregister:
+This example uses the `safe` parameter to determine if the target is referenced by any tasks and therefore safe to unregister\.

 ------
 #### [ Linux & macOS ]